sebhildebrandt/systeminformation/README.md

 To be able to detect S.M.A.R.T. status on Linux you need to install `smartmontools`.
 On DEBIAN based Linux distributions you can install it by running `sudo apt-get install smartmontools`

 #### Windows Encoding Issues
 I now reimplemented all windows functions to avoid encoding problems (special chacarters).
-And as Windows 11 now droppend `wmic` support, I had to move completely to `powershell`.
+And as Windows 11 now dropped `wmic` support, I had to move completely to `powershell`.
 Be sure that powershell version 5+ is installed on your machine.
 On older Windows versions (7, 8) you might still see encoding problems due to the old powershell version.
 ## *: Additional Notes

 In `fsStats()`, `disksIO()` and `networkStats()` the results / sec. values (rx_sec, IOPS, ...) are calculated correctly beginning